This is a bonus Gamebook Diaries as its not looking at writing them, but what I'll be drawing from in the past.

 I'd tried one Choose Your Own Adventure before that and didn't like it much.
 But after Caverns I discovered 39+ more Fighting Fantasy Books (thanks to public libraries of the UK), and dabbled with Cretan Chronicles, Lone Wolf, Sorcery!, and some Tunnels and Trolls

-I even wrote my own gamebook (325 ages), but never got much further with that after going heavily into RPGs.
+I even wrote my own gamebook (325 pages), but never got much further with that after going heavily into RPGs.

 I still had some Fighting Fantasy books in my 20s, and occasionally played one, but they were more a curiosity than anything.